bblanchon/ArduinoJsonTroubleshooter/src/pages/deserialization-invalidinput-serial-jsonlint.md

 Serial.print(Serial1.readString());
 ```

-Note that {% include links/arduino/serial/readstring obj="Serial1" %} will wait for a timeout before returning, so the statement may appear frozen.
+Note that [`Serial1.readString()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/readstring/) will wait for a timeout before returning, so the statement may appear frozen.
 Be patient.

 Then, copy the response and paste it in a JSON linter, like [jsonlint.com](https://jsonlint.com/).